Webdev-DavidM/Todo-drag-and-drop/README.md

 6) Toast pop up for successful saves to the server

 **Still to do**
-1) Fix the glitch when items are dragged
+1) Fix the glitch when items are dragged- FIXED
 2) Improve the UI styling
 3) Add JWT to authorise changing the todos
 4) Host the react app on aws s3 and the backend via serverless framework to a api lambda proxy